Army-technology.com ranks the world’s top ten biggest armies, based on the troop size.

-The People’s Liberation Army Ground Force (PLAGF) of China is the world’s biggest army, deploying about 1.25 million active troops.
+The People’s Liberation Army Ground Force (PLAGF) of China is the world’s biggest army, with an estimated 1.6 million troops.
 Established in August 1927, the PLAGF is one of the major military divisions of the People’s Liberation Army (PLA).

 The PLA operates under the command of the Central Military Commission.
 The active ground forces of the army are deployed across seven military regions in the country.

-China is the second largest military spender in the world after the US.
-The official defence spending of the country reached $106 billion in 2012.
+China is also the second largest military spender in the world after the US.
+The official defence spending of the country reached $250bn in 2018.

 The US Army is one of the three military departments (army, navy and air force) working under the Department of Defence.
 It is mainly composed of active and reserve components.

-The US Army employs more than 1.1 million active duty, reserve and National Guard members.
-The nation spent $668bn on defence in 2012.
+The US Army employs more than one million active-duty, reserve and National Guard members.
+The nation spent $649bn on defence in 2018.

 Korean People’s Army Ground Force (KPAGF)

-The North Korean ground force holds the arsenal of 4,100 tanks, 2,100 armoured vehicles, 8,500 field artillery systems and 5,100 multiple rocket launchers, according to US Department of Defence records.
+The North Korean ground force holds the arsenal of 4,300 tanks, 2,500 armoured vehicles, 8,600 field artillery systems and 5,500 multiple rocket launchers, according to latest estimates.